mmoayyed/mmoayyed.github.io/_posts/2022-08-01-cas65-audit-logs.md

 tags:       ["CAS 6.5.x", "Audits", "RDBMS", "Apache Tomcat"]
 ---

-CAS provides a facility for auditing authentication activity, allowing them to be recorded to a variety of storage services.
+Apereo CAS provides a facility for auditing authentication activity, allowing them to be recorded to a variety of storage services.
 Essentially, audited authentication events attempt to provide the *who, what, when, how*, along with any additional contextual information that might be useful to track activity.
 Auditable events can be narrowed down and filtered, and may also be stored in a wide range of backend services.

 {% include googlead1.html %}